 Otago University students are nicknamed scarfies, after the long scarves they wear in winter, which are blue and gold in support of the province’s rugby team.
 Scarfies is also the title of a 1999 movie, a comic thriller about five student flatmates who find a crop of marijuana being grown in the basement of their dilapidated Dunedin home.

 Long narrow valley, previously on the main road north.
 North East Valley is on the road to Mt Cargill and an alternative route to Waitati.
-Annual competitions – in running, and in rolling Jaffa sweets – are held on Baldwin Street, one of the world’s steepest streets.
+Annual competitions – in running, and in rolling Jaffa sweets – are held on Baldwin Street, the world’s steepest street.

 Suburb on the hill slopes either side of Signal Hill Road between North East Valley and the harbour, above the Northern Cemetery.
 The buildings of Knox College, dating from the first decade of the 20th century, stand out at the approach to Ōpoho.

 The beautifully landscaped and cared-for cemetery was closed to burials in 1937.
 Signs direct visitors to the grave of Thomas Bracken, journalist and member of Parliament.
 Bracken composed the words of the national anthem ‘God defend New Zealand’, and the poems ‘Not understood’ and ‘Dunedin from the bay’.
 Part of the latter is quoted at Bracken’s Lookout in the cemetery.

 There is also a memorial to Taranaki Māori from Parihaka who were imprisoned without trial in Dunedin from 1879.
 A number died and were buried in paupers’ graves.

 Signal Hill offers extensive views over city and harbour, and is the site of a massive memorial commemorating the 1940 centennial of European settlement in New Zealand.